wangfowen/owenwangdotcom/_posts/2015-02-01-friendshipping.md

 ##3.
 Open up##

 As I originally hypothesized, I still think this is the most important step.
+But you can only get to here once you've done the other two and you've already established a friendship.
+If you open up to someone you just met, they may use what they learn against you, or they might just think you're crazy.

-Common interests create conversation, but trust is what creates meaningful friendships.
-Building trust involves sharing things about yourself beyond just your interests - your feelings, personal matters in your life, etc.
+Common interests fuel conversation, which is what creates friendships, but trust is what creates meaningful friendships.
+Building trust involves sharing things about yourself beyond just your interests - your feelings, personal matters in your life, your insecurities, etc. And you may find that when you open up, the other person does too!

 Sharing your feelings is not a sign of weakness.
-I'd even dare say it's a sign of strength.
+I'd even daresay it's a sign of strength.
 It means you're not afraid of putting yourself out there.
 Even though there's always the chance that you could get hurt, you're willing to take that risk to connect emotionally with others.

 Yes, sometimes if you open up to the wrong people, it'll come back to bite you, but if you've managed to build rapport and they don't seem to be of shady